markfodor/InkCheck/README.md

 Feel free to fork/modify the code to your needs.
 If you want something to be in this repo, then just open an issue or a pull request.

 Things I want to add/modify:
+- use a global config class and only read the file the first time
 - Validate input values in the global.json (e.g: timezone)
 - Eliminate Apache server and make it pure Python.
 - Improve GoogleKeepCollector to use token if possible